getodk/javarosa/README.md

 Official releases are built by a Github action when a commit is tagged.
 Before tagging a release:

-1. Update the version in `build.gradle` and `pom.xml` and merge the changes to master.
+1. Update the version in `pom.xml` and merge the changes to master.
     * Use `x.x.x-SNAPSHOT` for snapshots releases and `x.x.x` for production releases.

 To manually generate official signed releases, you'll need the GPG folder, GPG passwords, a configured `secrets.xml` file.
 1. Run `mvn -v` to confirm the Java version and vendor used to build the release.
 1. In the repo folder, run `mvn -s secrets.xml clean deploy` to publish.
-    * If successful, both snapshots and production releases will appear in OSSRH [here](https://oss.sonatype.org/content/groups/public/org/getodk/javarosa/).
+    * If successful, both snapshots and production releases will appear in Sonatype [here](https://central.sonatype.com/artifact/org.getodk/javarosa).
-    * Production releases are automatically synced to Central [here](https://search.maven.org/#search%7Cga%7C1%7Ca%3A%22javarosa%22) a few hours later.
+    * Production releases are automatically synced to Maven [here](https://search.maven.org/#search%7Cga%7C1%7Ca%3A%22javarosa%22) a few hours later.

 Don't forget to update the `build.gradle` files in any downstream tools (e.g., ODK Collect, ODK Briefcase) to the newest version!